 According to statistics from the state Department of Transportation, drowsy driving accounted for 2,652 traffic crashes and 18 deaths in Alabama in a recent year.
 Nationwide, nearly 700 traffic deaths in the U.S. were attributed to fatigued drivers.
 Clearly, U.S. motorists tend to remain behind the wheel much longer than they should.

 Drowsy driving is preventable.
 But when motorists ignore the signs of fatigue or push their body’s sleep limits, the chances of an accident increase dramatically.

-If you’ve been hurt in a drowsy driving crash in Alabama, the law allows you to hold the responsible driver liable for their recklessness through a personal injury claim.
+If you’ve been hurt in a crash because of fatigued driver in Alabama, the law allows you to hold the responsible driver liable for their recklessness through a personal injury claim.
 A successful claim can provide compensation for your accident-related losses, including medical expenses, lost wages, vehicle damage, pain and suffering, and more.

 However, proving that someone was driving while tired in Alabama is not simple.
 Usually, the crash wakes them up.
 By the time an investigating officer gets to the scene, it may be difficult to tell that the driver was fatigued unless they admit to it.
-That’s why it’s smart to get help from an experienced drowsy driving accident lawyer.
+That’s why it’s smart to get help from a Phenix City drowsy driving lawyer.

 The Dangers of Drowsy Driving